-- You pay for eligible treatments/expenses and then claim up to 100 percent of eligible costs back, which will be directly settled into your bank account.†
+- You pay for eligible treatments/expenses and then claim up to 100 percent of eligible costs back up to the benefit limit, which will be directly settled into your bank account.†

 - You will not need to be referred by a GP to claim any of your benefits.

-- Health cash plan benefits can include payment towards everyday expenses such as dental, optical and prescription costs right through to less frequently incurred expenses such as therapy sessions and consultations, depending upon the cash plan chosen.
+- Health cash plan benefits can include payment towards everyday expenses such as dental, optical and prescription costs right through to other expenses incurred such as therapy sessions and consultations, depending upon the cash plan chosen.

 - Pre-existing conditions are covered for all benefits‡